 Stocks ended higher as investors looked to Cyprus which is reportedly hours away from a deal to raise billions of euros that will allow it to obtain a bailout from the European Union.
 The Federal Reserve is urging banks to overlook competitors’ performance when rewarding bonuses.
 The Federal Reserve fears that the current measure of performance encourages executives to take big risks to keep up with competitors.

-On Tuesday, March 19, executives of Visa, Inc. (NYSE: V), a global payments technology company, will visit the New York Stock Exchange (NYSE) to commemorate the five-year anniversary of Visa’s initial public offering.
+On Friday, March 22, executives and guests of Tsakos Energy Navigation (NYSE: TNP), will visit the New York Stock Exchange (NYSE) to commemorate the company's 20th anniversary in the Capital Markets.

 To mark this occasion, CEO Nikolas Tsakos will ring the NYSE Closing Bell.

 In operation since 1993, Tsakos Energy Navigation Ltd. is one of the oldest running Greek Shipping Companies with public market experience.
 The Company's shares are listed on the New York Stock Exchange under the ticker "TNP."
 TNP is one of the largest independent transporters of energy in the world controlling a versatile fleet of modern crude and product tankers with strong ice-class capabilities and liquefied natural gas ("LNG") vessels.
 The...

 San Francisco, Calif.-based Marin Software, a provider of a leading digital ad management platform for advertisers and agencies, will visit the New York Stock Exchange (NYSE) on Friday, March 22 to celebrate the company’s completion of its initial public offering and first day of trading.
 Marin Software will begin trading on the NYSE today under the ticker symbol “MRIN.”
 Marin Software is the first company in the advertising technology sector to go public in 2013.